keithmaguire/keithmaguire.github.com/_posts/2012-10-21-finding-the-parish-name-for-an-area-in-Victoria.markdown

 8 Click on the **Refresh Map** button

-9 The map will now change to show you the, in dotted green lines,  outline of the parish or parishes which covered the area you were interested in.
+9 The map will now, in dotted green lines, change to show you the outline of the parish or parishes which covered the area you were interested in.
 The name of the parish will be in small green text.
 There may also be some townships - indicated by the name followed with "TP"

 ![screenshot]( /images/viccad/Selection_006.png)